Complutensian Polyglot Bible

 The Complutensian Polyglot Bible is the name given to the first printed polyglot of the entire Bible.
 The edition was initiated and financed by Cardinal Francisco Jiménez de Cisneros (1436–1517) and published by Complutense University in Alcalá de Henares, Spain.
-It includes the first printed editions of the Greek New Testament, the complete Septuagint, and the Targum Onkelos.
+It includes the first printed editions of the Greek New Testament, the complete Septuagint, and the Targum Onkelos, a translation of the Torah.
 Of the 600 six-volume sets which were printed, only 123 are known to have survived to date.

 History

 Precedents

-The polyglot bible was the result of Spain's long-lasting tradition of translations of texts.
+The polyglot Bible was the result of Spain's long-lasting tradition of translations of texts.
 Through centuries the intellectual class of the Iberian peninsula had developed a deep understanding of the issues of translation and the difficulty of conveying, or even interpreting meaning correctly across languages.
 Religious texts were known to be particularly difficult due to their high metaphorical content and how dependent on the context in which they were written they tended to be.
-This sparked a debate in Spain about the convenience of continuing the translation of religious texts and the best way to do it over a century prior to the reformation.
-The customary answer to this debate was to ask religious authorities to examine the translation and cross-check different translations to Castillian, but that in turn created a debate about the qualifications of the religious authority itself to properly translate from the original sources.
-One of the answers to this debate was the polyglot bible, which Cisneros hoped would end the issue forever.
+This sparked a debate in Spain about the convenience of continuing the translation of religious texts, and the best way to do it, over a century prior to the Reformation.

+The customary answer to this debate was to ask religious authorities to examine the translation and cross-check and compare different translations with contemporary Castilian, but that in turn created a debate about the qualifications of the religious authority itself to properly translate from the original sources.
+One of the answers to this debate was the polyglot Bible, which Cisneros hoped would end the issue forever.